Khalidmerai/UnoFlip/README.md

 #Project Structure
 The project consists of the following Java classes:

-UnoGame.java: The main Uno game class that manages the game logic.
+SRC.UnoGame.java: The main Uno game class that manages the game logic.
-Card.java: Represents Uno cards with color, type, and value.
+SRC.Card.java: Represents Uno cards with color, type, and value.
-Deck.java: Represents the Uno deck and provides card drawing and shuffling.
+SRC.Deck.java: Represents the Uno deck and provides card drawing and shuffling.
-Player.java: Represents Uno players and their hand of cards.
+SRC.Player.java: Represents Uno players and their hand of cards.
-ConsoleUI.java: Handles user interaction through the console, including player input and game output.
+SRC.ConsoleUI.java: Handles user interaction through the console, including player input and game output.
-CardTest.java: Contains unit tests for the Card class to ensure card-related functionality.
+CardTest.java: Contains unit tests for the SRC.Card class to ensure card-related functionality.
-Main.java: The entry point of the Uno game.
+SRC.Main.java: The entry point of the Uno game.
 It initializes the game and starts the gameplay.

 Contributions:
-Khalid Merai - UnoGame.java, added a few methods in card.java and ConsoleUI.java and helped with                the junit testing
+Khalid Merai - SRC.UnoGame.java, added a few methods in card.java and SRC.ConsoleUI.java and helped with                the junit testing